sdondley/ClimateChangeChat/perl.md

 * Does it looks like it's working?
     * Yup, you're done
 * "I can't tell if it's working."
-    * Then it probably isn't.
+    * Then it probably isn't
     * But you should see: "Configured servers list: perlpls" (or perlls) at the bottom of a popup box
 * "It's not working, you idiot!"
     * go back and check for typos
     * or let me know if you think I fucked up this simple tutorial

 ## Advanced set up
-* If you want the lsp to do cooler stuff and set up maps and better code completion snippets, follow these steps:
+* If you want the lsp to do cooler stuff and set up maps and better code completion and snippets, follow these steps:

 ### Step 1: Do steps 1 and 2 in the basic setup above